 After reaching the crest of the rise, the trail descends briefly and continues along a level woods road.
 It crosses a stream on a wooden bridge and, just beyond, passes the stone foundations of some old Scout buildings and ruins of an older foundry.
 Just ahead, it turns right onto a wide woods road (briefly joining the route of the Yellow-Silver Trail).
 In 100 feet, it reaches the rusted frame of an old water tower.
 Follow the Yellow Trail as it turns left and begins to ascend, soon passing a stone foundation on a rock ledge.

 At the high point of the ridge (996 feet), marked by a post with a sign “HT2,” the orange-blazed Schuber Trail comes in from the left.
 Here, from a rock outcrop to the right of the trail, is an expansive viewpoint over northern Bergen County.
 On a clear day, you can see the Manhattan skyline on the horizon to the right.
-This is a good place to stop and take a break.
+This high point, known as Twin Hill, is a good place to stop and take a break.

 When you’re ready to continue, turn right and head north along the ridge on the joint orange and yellow trails, which begin a steady descent.
 Soon, you’ll notice three green-tulip-tree-leaf-on-white blazes on a post to the left of the trail.
 They mark the start of the Old Guard Trail.
 This trail – blazed in 2003 by volunteers of the New York-New Jersey Trail Conference – follows the routes of several historic Scout trails and loops around the Northwest Quadrant of Camp Glen Gray.